ibm-cloud-docs/event-notifications/en-destination.md

 Human destinations; a device, server, or application that presents notifications for human consumption.
 The following human destinations are supported by the {{site.data.keyword.en_short}} service:
 - {{site.data.keyword.Bluemix_notm}} email service
+- {{site.data.keyword.Bluemix_notm}} push notification service
 - {{site.data.keyword.Bluemix_notm}} SMS service
 ​

 Both email and SMS destinations are provided out of the box, and are available whenever you create an instance of {{site.data.keyword.en_short}}.
+IBM Cloud push notification service must be added manually and requires some configuration.
 ​
 ### Service destinations
 {: #en-destination-service}